-In a single second, over 67,000 searches are entered into Google.
-Many of them are local searches.
-Chances are high that, at least every 10-15 seconds, a consumer uses a search engine to help them learn where they can get the products or services that your company offers.
+In a single second, over 40,000 searches are entered into Google.
+Over half of them are local searches.
+Chances are that at least every 10-15 seconds, a consumer uses a search engine to help them learn where they can get the products or services that your company offers.
 But, is local SEO truly as important as everyone would have you believe?

 What kind of a difference can it make in your search engine rankings, brand recognition, and above all, your profits?